davesuy/bank-truth-calculator/README.md

 **Screen Recording:** https://www.loom.com/share/4ffaa0bf139d47cb942c5ba465941680

+> **⚠️ First Load Note:** The app is on Render's free tier.
+Please allow 50-60 seconds for the initial page load as the server wakes up from sleep.
+Subsequent visits will be instant.

 > **Note:** The current calculator implementation demonstrates technical capabilities in full-stack development.
 The calculation logic shown is not the final implementation but serves to showcase abilities in building this type of feature.

 ## Features